dendronhq/handbook/notes/area.product.sop.early-seed-release.md

     git push
     ```
 1. Check that the changes have made it to the main page ^pemkw0fid00l
-1. Use the following template[^1] to write the announcement message
+1. Use the [[Discord Announce|dendron://dendron.handbook/area.product.sop.early-seed-release.temp.discord-announce]] template to write the announcement message
     - You can see an example of a past announcement [here](https://discord.com/channels/717965437182410783/771518214558449685/878434754918228031)
     - see the sop on release highlights [^4] for release format
 1. Announce the release in the [[environmentalist|dendron://dendron.dendron-site/community.discord.channels#environmentalist]] channel.